-Do Guinea Pigs Love to be Petted?
+Do Guinea Pigs Love to Be Petted or Tickled?

 Guinea pigs hate that and they definitely hate being pushed and clenched between your hands.
 As much as they love their cage, they hate a claustrophobic feeling that your hands could give it.

-A guinea pig will need some time to adapt to a new home, new environment, and the new owner – you.
-When you buy a guinea pig, you should definitely spend some time with it to create a bond between you to but you should also restrain from petting.
-If you do everything as you should, your guinea pig will begin to trust you and you’ll be able to pet it whenever you want.
+A guinea pig will need some time to adapt to a new home, new environment, and the owner – you.
+When you buy a guinea pig, you should definitely spend some time with it to create a bond between you two but you should also restrain from petting and at that point do not even think about tickling it.

 How to Pet a Guinea Pig?

 When you decide that you want to pet your guinea pig, be sure to alert them in some way.
-Don’t just go behind or sneak up on them.
+Don’t just go behind or sneak upon them.
 They can get scared and you’ll lose every chance of petting it, at least for some time.

-If a guinea pig doesn’t want to be petted, you should never chase it.
+If a guinea pig doesn’t want to be petted, you should never force it.
 Simply let it go until it returns and wants to be petted.
 Of course, petting should be gentle and in the direction of the fur.
 Going in the opposite direction will cause discomfort for both you and a guinea pig.
 This direction is from head to hips – not the opposite.

-Now, Where Should You Pet Your Guinea Pig?
+Where Should You Pet Your Guinea Pig?

 If not, petting your guinea pig under the chin or head is the way to go.
-In my experience, this is the area that guinea pigs like the most.
+In our experience, this is the area that guinea pigs like the most.

 If your guinea pig refuses to let you pet it, there can be several problems:

-You Don’t Know How to Pet Properly
+• You Don’t Know How to Pet Properly

 A guinea pig that doesn’t enjoy your petting would gladly tell you that… if only it could speak.
 If you aren’t gentle and you don’t follow the rules we’ve mentioned above, a guinea pig will reject you every time you try to pet it.
 Why do it if it’s not comfortable?